Need a Dog Bite Attorney in Illinois? Here’s What You Should Know

 - Loss of feeling around the area of the wound

-Seek immediate treatment for signs of infection and/or for deep wounds that may have resulted in damage to muscles, tendons, or bones.
+Seek immediate treatment and medical care for signs of infection and/or for deep wounds that may have resulted in damage to muscles, tendons, or bones.

 - Consult with the owner to determine whether the dog has been immunized.
 If it has not, or if you cannot determine whether the dog has been vaccinated, then seek immediate medical treatment for rabies and tetanus.